Click here to download the Graduation Guidebook, which provides an overview of all of the necessary steps to completing your CIIS career.

 Graduation is the conferral of the degree to your record, and is administered by the Registrar's Office.
 Commencement refers to the ceremony and is administered by the Dean of Student's Office.

-To be eligible to graduate, a student must submit a Graduation Application and application fee to the Registrar's Office and have fulfilled all academic requirements.
+To be eligible to graduate, a student must submit a Graduation Application (log in to MyCIIS required) and application fee to the Registrar's Office and have fulfilled all academic requirements.
 Students cannot graduate with a missing or "I" [Incomplete] grade on their record, even for courses which do not apply to the student's degree.

 The graduation application is invalid without the application fee.
 The application and fee are required even for students who do not participate in the commencement ceremony.
 The fee is non-refundable, even if it is determined that the student is not eligible to graduate.